Simulation-based Inference via Langevin Dynamics with Score Matching: Empirical Analysis

 \section{Empirical Analysis}

 In this section, we conduct a series of simulation studies to evaluate the performance of our proposed method.
-We look into three examples, including (1) M/G/1-queuing model, which is a low-dimensional SBI benchmark model, (2) Bayesian monotonic regression, which is a high-dimensional model with a known posterior distribution, and (3) a stochastic epidemic model, which is a high-dimensional model with an intractable posterior distribution.
+We look into three examples, including (1) M/G/1-queuing model, which is a low-dimensional SBI benchmark model, (2) Bayesian monotonic regression, which is a high-dimensional model with a known posterior distribution, and {(3) an mRNA transfection model with real data application.
+We also include an additional example of a stochastic epidemic model in \Cref{sec:sto_epi_details}.}

+We compare our method with existing SBI methods, including ABC using 1-Wasserstein distance \citep{bernton2019approximate}, BSL \citep{price2018bayesian}, NPE \citep{papamakarios2016fast,lueckmann2017flexible}, {and NLE \citep{papamakarios2019sequential}}, unless otherwise noted. {To better handle i.i.d. data, we implement NPE with a permutation-invariant embedding network \citep{radev2020bayesflow}, and choose NLE to estimate the likelihood contribution of each individual observation, which are then aggregated across all observations at inference time following \citet{papamakarios2019sequential}.
+For these methods, we use the same training distribution as the proposal distribution $q(\theta)$ for our method, whenever the proposal distribution is different from the prior.}

+{Additionally, we also explore the sequential NPE (SNPE) in the first two examples.
+SNPE performs significantly better than amortized NPE in the queuing model, which is a low-dimensional example and no localization is applied.
+However, SNPE does not perform as well as NPE with the localized proposal distribution in the monotonic regression example, which is higher dimensional.
+We find that its first round trained with the prior can be estimated poorly, leading to worse performance in subsequent rounds (details in \Cref{sec:comp_seq_methods}.)}

-We compare our method with existing SBI methods, including ABC using 1-Wasserstein distance \citep{bernton2019approximate}, BSL \citep{price2018bayesian} and the Neural Posterior Estimator (NPE) \citep{papamakarios2016fast,lueckmann2017flexible}, unless otherwise noted.
-For our methods, we include both the version with full data score matching (details in \Cref{sec:version1}), referred as n-model, and the version with single data score matching in \Cref{sec:version2}, referred as single-model.
-The only exception is the stochastic epidemic model, which is a dependent dataset, and we apply score matching without regularization.
+For our methods, we include both the version with full data score matching (details in \Cref{sec:version1}), referred as n-model, and the version with single data score matching in \Cref{sec:regular}, referred as single-model.
 To compare the performance of different methods, we report: (1) average estimation bias $|\E(\widehat\theta)-\theta^\ast|$, (2) average width of the 95\% credible interval (CI95\_width), and (3) average coverage of the 95\% credible interval (CI width).
-Details of implementation for all simulation examples are provided in \Cref{sec:implementation}.
+Details of implementation for all simulation examples are provided in \Cref{sec:additional_implementation}.